 Does Time Pressure Alter the Affect Gap in Risky Choice?

 Anticipatory affect plays a key role in our ability to make decisions (e.g., Bechara & Damasio, 2005; Loewenstein et al., 2001).
 It allows a person to simulate the consequences of different choice outcomes, and thereby helps to guide behavior based on “gut feeling” responses (Bechara & Damasio, 2005).
 Anticipatory affect has also been shown to influence decision-making under risk (e.g., Lejarraga et al., 2016; Pachur et al., 2014; Pachur & Galesic, 2013; Popovic et al., 2019; Rottenstreich & Hsee, 2001; Suter et al., 2016).
 Affect-rich choices have often been studied using medical lotteries, such as choosing between different medications that may elicit a side effect with a given probability (see Pachur et al., 2014; see Rottenstreich & Hsee, 2001, for other types of outcomes).
-These affect-rich choices are compared to choices in problems that are economically and structurally matched to the medical choice problems but trigger less affect, that is, affect-poor choices (Pachur et al., 2014; Popovic et al., 2019; Suter et al., 2016).
-These studies have consistently found an affect gap, in that there are differences in decision behavior in affect-rich choice problems compared to relatively affect-poor choice problems.
+The affect-rich choices are compared to choices in problems that are economically and structurally matched to the medical choice problems but trigger less affect, that is, affect-poor choices (Pachur et al., 2014; Popovic et al., 2019; Suter et al., 2016).
+Studies have consistently found an affect gap, in that there are differences in decision behavior in affect-rich choice problems compared to relatively affect-poor choice problems.
 For instance, participants show lower decision quality (in terms of selecting the option with the higher expected value, a frequently used proxy measure for decision quality; e.g., Pachur et al., 2017; Zilker et al., 2020; Zilker, 2024) and higher risk aversion in affect-rich choice problems (with negative outcomes) than in matched affect-poor choice problems (e.g., Frank & Pachur, in press).

 Several studies have suggested that the affect gap reflects a systematic difference in strategy selection between affect-rich and affect-poor choices.
 In compensatory decision strategies, all pieces of information are weighted against each other to optimize one’s choice, such that, for instance, a large loss can be balanced out if it only occurs with a low probability.
 In non-compensatory decision strategies, by contrast, only some of the available information about an option is considered, and if an option has a large possible loss, this cannot be balanced out by the outcome occurring with only a low probability.
 Importantly, because they consider only part of the available information and forego information integration, non-compensatory strategies are typically less cognitively demanding than compensatory ones (Gigerenzer & Goldstein, 1996; Payne et al., 1993; Shah & Oppenheimer, 2008; but see Fechner et al., 2018).
 In line with the notion of probability neglect in decisions that trigger intense affect (Sunstein, 2002), the studies on the affect gap have provided robust evidence that relative to affect-poor choices, in affect-rich choices individuals are more likely to use a non-compensatory decision strategy that ignores the probability of the outcomes (Pachur et al., 2014; Popovic et al., 2019; Suter et al., 2016).
 This is also supported by process data, showing that people make faster choices and inspect less information about the options in affect-rich than in affect-poor choices (Lejarraga et al., 2016; Pachur et al., 2014; Popovic et al., 2019).